 This card gives you $100 per year in airline incidental fee credits.
 Amex intends them to be used for things like in-flight purchases and checked bags.
 But people have used them for gift cards.
 The trick is to buy multiple gift cards under $50 sporadically throughout the year.

 You will receive $120 in dining credits for select restaurants each year.
-But the catch is that Amex gives you one $10 credit each month, making this benefit hard to use.
+But the catch is that Amex gives you one $10 credit each month, making them hard to use.
 Amex did this with the Uber Credits on the personal Platinum Card.

 These credits are only useful for tipping if you eat at the select restaurants.
 Otherwise, they are relatively useless.